The PhD Process

 Stage Three: Dissertation Proposal Defense

 After achieving candidacy, a doctoral candidate will choose a core faculty member to chair their dissertation committee.
 Together, the doctoral candidate and dissertation chair will discuss the candidate's research topic, conceptualize the proposed research, and formulate their dissertation committee.
-This stage of the PhD process usually lasts 12-18 months and is designed to generate the first three chapters required for dissertation proposal defense:
+This stage of the PhD process is designed to generate the first three chapters required for dissertation proposal defense:

-3. The methodology and methods to conduct the research, with supporting literature to ground the methods
+• The methodology and methods to conduct the research

 Stage Four: Complete Dissertation

-When the dissertation is complete, the candidate meets once again with their dissertation committee to defend their findings and conclusions.
-Revisions may be suggested, and these revisions must be submitted in the final copy of the dissertation.
-The committee must then sign off on the dissertation as complete.
+When the dissertation is complete, the candidate meets again with the committee, to defend the findings and conclusions.
+Revisions may be suggested, and must be submitted in the final copy of the dissertation.
+The committee must sign-off on the dissertation as complete.

 Stage Five: Graduation

-Graduates will have the opportunity to walk in the Commencement ceremony in May, where they will be hooded as a Doctor of Philosophy from the Doctoral Program in Leadership Studies.
+Graduates then are eligible to walk in the Commencement ceremony in May.
+The graduate will be hooded as a Doctor of Philosophy from the Doctoral Program in Leadership Studies.

 Questions?